mjohanning99/RubyTLDR/README.md

 # RubyTldr
 ## What is this?
 Recently I discovered the 'tldr-pages' project and I found it very useful.
 The projects main idea is very simple – Providing scaled down man-pages that are easy to read, quick to understand and have the most importants commands easily visible with examples.
+The problem with most man-pages is that they are often written in a difficult to understand manner, they often contain way too much information and the information you're looking for might be buried on some pages later.
 The original tldr-pages is written in a variety of languages as far as I am able to tell.
 There is a Ruby port already available, however I wanted to create my own port of it to Ruby, mainly as as programming excersise.
 I am not basing my project on 'tldrb' however.

 ![screenshot](lib/media/screenshot.png)

 ## Installation and usage
+Please note that as of now, Linux is the only supported operating system for RubyTldr and you will not be able to run RubyTldr on any other OS.

 ### Installation
 I tried keeping the installation process as easy and accessible as possible.
 I am still new to shell scripting, so errors might occur when installing the program.
 If you encounter an error, please file an Issue on this Repository.

+#### Automatic installation
 __WARNING__: When you install RubyTldr using one of my installers, please be aware that it might potentially break other "tldr" installations you have installed on your computer.
 When you run the installer, an alias is added into your .bashrc file which might conflict with other pre-existing tldr installations.

+__NOTE__: The installer requires you to have `git` and `wget` installed on your system and also requires your shell to be Bash.

 To install Tldr you can simply run the following command: